RIOT-OS/RIOT/doc/doxygen/src/roadmap.md

 The aim of the roadmap is to identify priority areas of RIOT development & enhancements.
 For each area, some near-future plans and concrete next steps are indicated.
-The text and items below are tentative, up for discussion, to be updated on the fly.
+The text and items below are tentative, up for discussion, to be updated by regular pull requests.

 # Network Stack High layers